MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 After training, your training results appear under the **Last trained version** section of the **Details** page.

 If you're satisfied with your last trained version, you can publish your model to make it available.
-Otherwise, you can always create a new version.<!--Suggested.
-There are too many cross-references to the same topic in here.-->
+Otherwise, you can always create a new version.

 ## When should I create a new version?